ali-kosemen/quadrotor-swarm/README.md

 <experiment_name> and <train_dir> are set in the config.json file of your trained model

-Then, go to the http server url
+Lastly, go to the HTTP server URL

 ```bash
 http://localhost:8083